Research Development Office

 TAMUS Research Development proudly presents its monthly newsletter—a comprehensive digest spotlighting the latest developments within the Texas A&M University System.
 Dive into the strategic landscape of research opportunities, stay attuned to upcoming events, and gain valuable insights into our collaborations with federal sponsors.
 This curated resource is your gateway to a wealth of information strategically tailored to keep you abreast of the pulse of innovation and progress within our academic ecosystem.

-Highlighted Funding Opportunity
+Highlighted Funding OpportunitIES

-Link: https://www.grants.gov/search-results-detail/353374
+Link: https://content.govdelivery.com/attachments/USDOC/2024/10/29/file_attachments/3050361/DOC%20Grants%20-OCTOBER%202024.pdf

-Link: https://www.grants.gov/search-results-detail/353374
+Link: https://new.nsf.gov/funding/opportunities/r2i2-regional-resilience-innovation-incubator

 Abstract: The Department of Defense (DoD) Office of the Under Secretary of Defense for Research and Engineering (OUSD(R&E)) seeks innovative applications on mechanisms to implement and research the effectiveness of STEM education, outreach, and/or workforce initiative programs.